🎯 Tunable Ensemble for LLM Uncertainty (Advanced)#

 [17]:

 Lastly, we compute the optimal threshold for binarizing confidence scores, using F1-score as the objective.
-Using this threshold, we compute precision, recall, and F1-score for black box scorer predictions of whether responses are correct.
+Using this threshold, we compute precision, recall, and F1-score for ensemble predictions of whether responses are correct.

 [18]: